Gr3g0/WTHtoday/_posts/2019-05-23-what-the-health-are-all-these-fluorides.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>These two are kissin' cousins so I cover them together.
-These compounds are what they most often add to your water.</p>
+They're what are most often added to your water.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->